gavin1970/SpaceBattleSim/README.md

 - **Flawless and Pure `System.Drawing` rendering** — no Unity, MonoGame, SkiaSharp, or similar.
 - **100+ ship fleet** — configurable via constants in `BgPlatform.cs`.
-- **4 active ship classes** — TowRig/Healer, Capital Ship, Fighter, Raider — each with unique stats and behaviour.
+- **4 active ship classes** — TowRig/Healer, Capital Ship, Fighter, Raider — each with unique stats and behavior.
 - **Per-ship independent threads** — every ship runs its AI loop on its own background thread.
 - **Thread-safe shared state** — a `ConcurrentDictionary` tracks every ship's current position and health, readable by all threads simultaneously.
 - **Conflict-free tow assignments** — a second thread-safe dictionary ensures only one TowRig claims a dead ally at a time.
-- **Dynamic colour health indicator** — ship colour shifts as shields drop (green → yellow → orange → red).
+- **Dynamic colour health indicator** — ship colour shifts as shields drop (green → yellow → orange → red → green tombstone).
 - **Laser and tow-beam rendering** — red laser lines for attacks, blue tow-beam lines for recovery.
 - **F-key HUD overlays** — press F1/F2 to view live ship stats; press F5 to instantly revive all dead ships.
 - **Unicode ship symbols** — each class is rendered as a distinct Unicode glyph using the Arial font.
+Found in [DynamicTimeDraw\models\ships\ShipStats.cs](DynamicTimeDraw/models/ships/ShipStats.cs).
-- **Transparent-background mode** — toggle `_transparentBG` to make the grid background transparent.
+- **Transparent-background mode** — Mouse over the top left title and click to toggle `_transparentBG` and make the grid background transparent and click through.

 ---